cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 1. Open `admin-dashboard.html` and sign in.
 2. In the User & Contract Management card, confirm there is no “Quick Actions” section and no related buttons.
 3. Open DevTools Console and run any removed function name (e.g., `generateAllContracts`) and confirm `undefined` errors are not present because nothing binds them to UI; no references remain on the page.

+### 2025-09-12 — Social Flyer: OBS Technical Assistant

+- Files: `OBS-Technical-Assistant-Flyer.html`
+- Purpose: A social-ready flyer to recruit an on-site OBS Technical Assistant using Cochran Films branding.

+Quick test (manual browser):
+1. Open `/OBS-Technical-Assistant-Flyer.html` in a desktop browser.
+2. Verify visuals:
+   - Cochran Films logo renders crisply with gold glow.
+   - Title shows “OBS Technical Assistant”.
+   - When/times: 9/15 & 9/16; 10:30–1:30 (9/15) and 4:30–9:30 (9/16).
+3. Click “Download as PNG”.
+Expect `OBS-Tech-Assistant-Flyer-<timestamp>.png` to download.
+If blocked, take a screenshot of the card at 1080×1350.
+4. Resize to mobile (~390px).
+Layout stacks cleanly; no clipping or overflow.

 ### 2025-08-20 — Prevent stuck global loading overlay in admin dashboard